SaraMWillis/example-docs/docs/storage_and_transfers/transfers/sftp_ftp_lftp/index.md

 !!! warning
     Due to security risks, it is not possible to FTP to the file transfer node from a remote machine, however, you may FTP from the file transfer node to a remote machine.

-!!! tip
-    For more information on LFTP, see their [official documentation](https://lftp.tech/).

 HPC uses the FTP client LFTP to transfer files between the file transfer node and remote machines.
 This can be done using get and put commands.
 To use lftp, you must first connect to our file transfer node using an SSH v2 compliant terminal: